-2.8 The Live Music Act 2012 and subsequent amendments, allow the provision of live and recorded amplified music at any premises licensed for the sale of alcohol for consumption on the premises between the hours of 08:00 and 23:00.
+2.15 The Live Music Act 2012 and subsequent amendments, allow the provision of live and recorded amplified music at any premises licensed for the sale of alcohol for consumption on the premises between the hours of 08:00 and 23:00, for an audience of up to 500 persons.
 There is no way to restrict these activities through the premises licence during these hours, other than through the review process once a licence has been granted.
+Any conditions on a premises licence which relate specifically to the control of noise from music cannot be enforced before 23:00.
 Music played in the background (at a level where a conversation can be easily held) is never licensable.
-Should a licence be granted to include the sale of alcohol for consumption on the premises, live and recorded amplified music will automatically be permitted until 23:00 on any day, or until the end of alcohol sales (whichever is earlier).